 Clean Water State Revolving Loan Fund - This fund is used to account for loans to local governments for wastewater treatment projects.
 The original funding for these loans is provided through federal capitalization grants.
 The fund's revenues are derived from interest income on loans receivable and interest income on investments.

-Clean Water State Match Revolving Loan Fund - This fund is used to account for the state's matching portion to provide for loans for wastewater treatment projects like the Clean Water State Revolving Loan Fund.
+Effective July 1, 2022, this fund also comprises all activities associated with the Clean Water SRF, including disbursements on loans with state match funding.
 The federal government requires the state to match 20% of the funds contributed to the Clean Water SRF in order to receive the full funding available for wastewater treatment projects.
-The original funding for these loans is provided by the State.
-The fund's revenues are derived from interest income on loans receivable and interest income on investments.

 Drinking Water State Revolving Loan Fund - This fund is used to account for loans to local governments for water supply projects.
 These loans are intended to primarily fund projects which promote compliance with the Safe Drinking Water Act.
 The original funding for these loans is provided through federal capitalization grants.
 The fund's revenues are derived from interest income on loans receivable and interest income on investments.

-Drinking Water State Match Revolving Loan Fund - This fund is used to account for the state's matching portion to provide for loans for drinking water treatment projects like the Drinking Water State Revolving Loan Fund.
+Effective July 1, 2022, this fund also comprises all activities associated with the Drinking Water SRF, including disbursements on loans with state match funding, as well as the setaside accounts provided as part of the overall grant funding.
 The federal government requires the state to match 20% of the funds contributed to the Drinking Water State Revolving Loan Fund in order to receive the full funding available for drinking water treatment projects.
-The original funding for these loans is provided by the state.
-The fund's revenues are derived from interest income on loans receivable and interest income on investments.
+The setaside accounts incorporated in this fund are: